tydaeus/notes/windows/powershell/powershell_task_scheduling.md

 # triggering condition used to actually schedule the task
 $trigger = New-ScheduledTaskTrigger -Daily -At 9am

+# at log on variant (assuming we want it to happen at the current user's logon)
+$trigger = New-ScheduledTaskTrigger -AtLogOn -User $env:USERNAME

 # actually register the action and trigger
 # add param `-User "System"` to run as system, which allows the task to run with no-one logged in.
 Note that this will prevent user-specific operations from performing, such as displaying dialog boxes.